1969 World Figure Skating Championships

 The 1969 World Figure Skating Championships were held in Colorado Springs, Colorado, USA from February 25 to March 2.
 At the event, sanctioned by the International Skating Union, medals were awarded in men's singles, ladies' singles, pair skating, and ice dance.
+The event was held at the former Broadmoor World Arena.

+The singles champions included Tim Wood of the United States and Gabriele Seyfert of East Germany.